-When you receive a physical letter from someone, you do not have the right to publish it in a newspaper or book unless fair use applies or the author has given you permission (see Mark Fowler’s Sixteen Things Writers Should Know About Quoting From Letters).
+When you receive a physical letter from someone, you do not have the right to publish it in a newspaper or book unless fair use applies or the author has given you permission (see my post about Using Letters in Creative Work for more information).
 The same holds true for emails and texts.
 Subject to the fair use rule, using or modifying an email or text from someone without their permission would be copyright infringement (provided the email or text qualifies for copyright protection).
 While emails and texts are constantly used and modified without permission from the authors, if this is not done for commercial purposes, then fair use would apply.

 If you are using the text messages for commercial purposes and the work qualifies for copyright protection, then permission is needed.
 If permission is not granted, all is not lost.
 Remember, a copyright protects only the expression, not the underlying facts and ideas.
 Feel free to use any facts and ideas contained in the text exchange, but do so in your own words.
 Avoid paraphrasing or quoting.

 What does fair use permit?